hidalgocespedes/estimateGas/README.md

 }
 ```

-## To be studied
+## Future work

-This script can be extended to study the gasPrices in an historical perspective.
+This script can be extended to study the gasPrices against an historical estimation series.
 It is a pity that EthGasStation does not supply archived estimations to do a comparison.